lessonly/lesson.ly-api-docs/source/includes/_users.md

 }
 ```

-This endpoint allows you to list out a users group memberships and groups they are managing.
+This endpoint allows you to list out a user's group memberships and groups they are managing.

 ### HTTP Request